-Elixir’s custom coated strings reduce finger noise while increasing tone life and playability.
+Elixir’s custom coated electric guitar strings reduce finger noise while increasing tone life and playability.

 In my early string shopping adventures, I became acquainted with the Elixir Nanoweb coated strings.
 I quickly started to believe that these were the perfect string for me.
 They eliminated finger squeaks (a highly valued quality in the studio), guaranteed tone consistency throughout the life of the strings, and a long life-span overall.
 After six plus months of use before breaking my first string, uncoated strings were dead to me.

 The guitar you play is going to be the thing closest to your body, the thing you wrap your immediate creative energy around.
 The materials on that guitar are of the utmost importance.
 What about the part of the guitar that dictates the way your fingers get to dance, and the immediate output they create?

 Strings: The first thing we touch, the first thing we forget to care about.
 Let’s break down what you’re actually touching when you play coated strings.